Skip to main content

 warning

 When all the service routes associated with the same service are down, the default system behavior is to operates in a best-effort mode in which the physical link and L2 connectivity is used to determine the health of the path.
-In this case, it's possible that sessions are routed to paths that are down from a probe perspective.
+In this case, it is possible that sessions are routed to paths that are down from a probe perspective.
 As soon as one of the paths comes back in service, the load balancer will start using that path for all subsequent new sessions.
 The best-effort flag can be set to false for the associated service-policy to disable this behavior.

 Troubleshooting